pmndrs/react-three-rapier/packages/react-three-rapier/readme.md

     [
       [0, 0, 0], // Position of the joint in bodyA's local space
       [0, 0, 0], // Position of the joint in bodyB's local space
-      [0, 0, 0], // Axis of the joint, expressed in the local-space of the rigid-bodies it is attached to.
+      [0, 1, 0], // Axis of the joint, expressed in the local-space of the rigid-bodies it is attached to.
+Cannot be [0,0,0].
     ]);

   useEffect(() => {